 Here are several ways to improve the skills of our negotiators.

-1) Business Negotiation Skills Training and Negotiating Resources
+1. Business Negotiating Skills Training and Negotiating Resources

-One way to get training, is to use the services of the many excellent consultants who provide negotiating skills seminars.
-Secondly, there are many courses available that can be taken after the close of the work day, by both management and employees.
-Lastly, you can develop your own curriculum and create preparation checklists, to ensure that each negotiator prepares in a consistent manner for each negotiation.
+One way to agree more deals in less time is to attend a negotiation skills seminar.
+You can develop your own curriculum and create preparation checklists, to ensure that each negotiator prepares in a consistent manner for each negotiation.

 Consider using an apprenticeship negotiation skills program to have junior staff tag along with your seasoned veterans.
 Participation, or passive observation, in real life negotiating situations will increase the learning curve of your novices.
 Remember also that each negotiation performed by your people, is in itself a valuable case study and learning tool.

-2) Ensure your Negotiators Fully Understand the Company's Goals and Expectations
+2. Ensure your Negotiators Fully Understand the Company’s Goal

 Every person who negotiates on behalf of your company must be on the same page so that they fully understand your goals, and the expected results your company wants to attain.
 Senior management must be clear on the company’s direction and objectives.
 We must understand the mission statement of the organization, to use in conjunction with our negotiation strategy.
 If your company’s objectives are bent on improving profits, then your salespeople have to know, so they can respond and echo these objectives.
 Otherwise, they may be cutting agreements to gain clients that do not reflect the company’s intended objectives, and this might negatively impact your bottom line.